Tuesday, February 17, 2015

 John's Mac and Cheese

-1. Cook elbows according to package directions with the 1 teaspoon of the salt in the water.
+1. Cook elbows according to package directions in well salted water.
 (Cook them fully; al dente noodles aren't what you're looking for with mac and cheese!)
 Drain and set aside; do NOT rinse.

-3. Combine elbows and cheese in a large bowl, stirring until completely combined.
+3. Combine elbows and cheese in a large bowl, stirring until completely combined, adding additional salt and pepper to taste.

 The 'John' in the recipe is my mother's husband and the recipe is his!